 The next time you’re in a doctor’s office…

-and someone wraps a cuff around your arm to check your blood pressure, you’ll have to give thanks to a nice Jewish doctor named Samuel Siegfried Karl Ritter von Basch.
+and someone wraps a cuff around your arm to check your blood pressure, you’ll have to thank a nice Jewish doctor named Samuel Siegfried Karl Ritter von Basch.
 He called his device a sphygmomanometer, attempting to give it almost as long a name as he had.
 Dr. Von Basch was born in a ghetto in Prague and trained in Prague and Vienna.
 In the 1860s, he ended up chief surgeon in a military hospital in Mexico, actually volunteering for this assignment, if you can imagine that.
 I don’t think Mexican food was as tasty back then.
 Soon he was appointed personal physician to Maximilian I, a short-lived Emperor of Mexico put into power by the local nobility, with strong European ties who didn’t want the rank and file Mexicans running the country.

 Maximilian I, uncle to Franz Ferdinand (of World War I assassination fame), was himself executed by Benito Juarez, Mexico’s future five-term president, who thought he needed to send a strong message to foreigners trying to take over his country.
 Maximilian’s physician, Dr. von Basch is best known in historical circles for his book Recollections of Mexico, which is a compelling firsthand account of the decline, fall, and execution of this short-lived Mexican Emperor.
 Recollections of Mexico, translated from the original German by one of Dr. von Basch’s relatives, with Amazon sales rank 2,166,150, is well respected among scholars of Mexican history.
 After the assassination, Dr. von Basch went to Europe and became an assistant professor at the University of Vienna, the same school that taught Albert Einstein and had Sigmund Freud on the faculty.